Classical actions of quantum permutation groups

 \section{Abstract}

-We describe explicitly all actions of the quantum permutation groups on classical compact spaces.
-In particular, we show that the defining action is the only non-trivial ergodic one.
+We present a complete study of rigidity for actions of quantum permutation groups on compact spaces.
+In particular, we describe explicitly all actions of the quantum permutation groups on classical compact spaces, and show that the defining action is the only non-trivial ergodic one.
 We then extend these results to all easy quantum groups associated to non-crossing partitions.